nf-core/phaseimpute/docs/usage.md

 - `--step impute`
 - `--input input.csv`: The samplesheet containing the input sample files in `bam` format.
-- `--panel samplesheet_reference.csv`: The files in `samplesheet_reference.csv` are the filtered, quality controlled, bi-allelic VCFs obtained from `--step panelprep`.
+- `--genome` or `--fasta`: The reference genome of the samples.
 - `--tools [glimpse1, quilt, stitch]`: A selection of one or more of the available imputation tools.
 Each imputation tool has their own set of specific flags and input files.
-These are produced by `--step panelprep`.
+These required files are produced by `--step panelprep` and used as input in:
   - `--chunks chunks.csv`: A samplesheet containing chunks per chromosome.
 These are produced by `--step panelprep` using `GLIMPSE1`.
   - `--posfile posfile.csv`: A samplesheet containing a TSV with the list of positions to genotype per chromosome.
 These are required by tools (for STITCH/GLIMPSE1).
 The posfile can be generated with `--step panelprep`.
+  - `--panel panel.csv`: A samplesheet containing the post-processed VCF.
+This is required by GLIMPSE1.
+This file can be obtained with `--step panelprep`.

-You can find an overview of the results produced by this steps in the [Output](output.md).
+You can find an overview of the results produced by this step in the [Output](output.md).

 ### Imputation tools `--step impute --tools [glimpse1, quilt, stitch]`